-Applicants to the program must score a minimum of 58 points on the application to be eligible to apply to the RN program.
+Preference given for applicants with total score of 58 or higher.
+Applicants scoring 55-57 total points may be admitted to program at the discretion of the Nursing Director.
 Please see ASRN Application packet for more information regarding points and GPA and TEAS score ranges for recent application cycles.